Addepto in now part of KMS Technology – read full press release!

 End-to-End Personalization Journey Mapping

-It is incredible to note how now AI is able to improve each stage of the customer experience.
-This is done not only by augmenting the technological impact but also reviewing each and every phase, and by simply putting AI as a beacon of change.
+It is incredible to note how AI is now able to improve each stage of the customer experience.
+This is done not only by augmenting the technological impact but also by reviewing each and every phase, and by simply putting AI as a beacon of change.

 For instance: